NURSING 3011OL - Palliative Care Nursing

 General Course Information

-Course Code NURSING 3011OL Course Palliative Care Nursing Coordinating Unit School of Nursing Term Semester 2 Level Undergraduate Location/s Online Units 3 Contact Online, on-campus poster presentation Available for Study Abroad and Exchange N Restrictions Available to B.Nurs students only Course Description Caring for a person who is dying can be an extremely complex, though rewarding experience.
+Course Code NURSING 3011OL Course Palliative Care Nursing Coordinating Unit Adelaide Nursing School Term Semester 2 Level Undergraduate Location/s Online Units 3 Contact Online, on-campus poster presentation Available for Study Abroad and Exchange N Restrictions Available to B.Nurs students only Course Description Caring for a person who is dying can be an extremely complex, though rewarding experience.
 This course aims to provide the student with a better understanding of palliative care for a range of illness states but with an emphasis on cancer and the rationale for care.
 To enhance their professional development in this area of health, access to resources designed to support learning for all nurses caring for a dying person irrespective of their practice setting is explored.

 Course Coordinator: Mrs Deidre WurmAlison Walsh